CCMS-UCSD/GNPSDocumentation/docs/index.md

 * Explore identifications of public datasets across entire repository

 For more detailed information, read on in the documentation, checkout the [GNPS publication](https://www.nature.com/articles/nbt.3597), and view some tutorial [videos](https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos).

+## Migration to New Documentation

+Pardon our dust as we are migrating to this new documentation.
+During the transition, throughout the documentation we will be linking to our legacy documentation that is still relevant.
+Thank you for your patience.